nheilreyes/TRIOE_CODES/TRIOE_BLE_SERVER/BLE_SERVER.md

 4. Open the Serial Monitor (**115200 baud**) to view logs.

 ### 3. Connect a BLE Client
-- Run the ESP32 BLE Client code on another TRIOE Board.
+- Run the TRIOE BLE Client code on another TRIOE Board.
 - The client will connect, send JSON data, and receive responses.

 ### 4. Monitor the Server Output